marzeverett/vitaldb_manager/Experiment_Plan.md

 F. One datastream from all cases used to predict one datastream from all cases, using LSTM network with data preprocessed by E

-G. ALl datastreams from all cases predict all datastreams from all locations fusing data preprocessed by E
+G. All datastreams from all cases predict all datastreams from all locations fusing data preprocessed by E

 H. (No)